systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 However, by far, the biggest issue with this CI/CD project is simply its scope.
 The solution is very specifically tailored to this particular SvelteKit
-    application template, and the exact tools and services I chose to use.[^softyy]
+    application template, and to the exact tools and services I chose to use.[^softyy]
 The pipeline logic (the abstracted processes to define the CI/CD steps) is
     mixed in with all these specific implementation details.